contracamilo/simon-says/README.md

 # simon-says

-just see hoe it works:  https://contracamilo.github.io/simon-says/
+just see how it works:  https://contracamilo.github.io/simon-says/